-Fasanara is a signatory to the UN Principles for Responsible Investing (PRI).
-The principles offer a broad framework of actions for incorporating environmental, social, and governance issues into investment practices across different asset classes.
-The underlying reasoning behind the Kofi Annan initiative was that the inclusion of ESG issues into investment decisions can affect the performance of investment portfolios through time and should therefore be considered alongside more traditional financial factors.
-Furthermore, applying these Principles better aligns investors with societal objectives.
-The Principles are "voluntary and aspirational" and they do not have minimum entry requirements or absolute performance standards for responsible investing.
+Fasanara is a signatory to the UN PRI.
+These principles offer a broad framework of actions for incorporating environmental, social, and governance issues into investment practices across different asset classes.
+The underlying reasoning behind this Kofi Annan initiative was that the

-By joining the PRI, we commit to the following:
+By joining the PRI, we commit to the following Principles: